hagenhaus/hagenhaus-com/en/docs/hhdatalist/themes/index.md

 In this case, you can do the following:

-1. Use the *reportTheme* option to generate the theme, and output it to the console:
+1. Use the *reportTheme* option to generate the entire theme, and output it to the console:

     ``` nonum
     new HHDataList({